isc-projects/kea/doc/sphinx/arm/admin.rst

       mysql> quit
       Bye

-    and then use the  ``kea-admin`` tool to create the database.
+    Then use the  ``kea-admin`` tool to create the database.

     .. code-block:: console

         $ kea-admin db-init mysql -u database-user -p database-password -n database-name

-    While it is possible to create the database from within the MySQL client, we recommend using the kea-admin tool as it performs some necessary validations to ensure Kea can access the database at runtime.
-Among those checks is that the schema does not contain any pre-existing tables.
-If there are any pre-existing tables they must be removed manually.
+    While it is possible to create the database from within the MySQL client, we recommend using the ``kea-admin`` tool as it performs some necessary validations to ensure Kea can access the database at runtime.
+Among those checks is verification that the schema does not contain any pre-existing tables; any pre-existing tables must be removed manually.
 An additional check examines the user's ability to create functions and triggers.
 The following error indicates that the user does not have the necessary permissions to create functions or triggers: